driesvr/driesvr.github.io/_posts/2025-01-27-matching_molecular_series.md

 We then merge reference and query datasets on their fragment SMILES, identifying fragments present in both datasets.
 That by itself isn't sufficient: we still need to make sure they belong to a long enough series.
 To do that, we group by core+assay (for both reference and query) and count the number of fragments in each series.
 We then filter out any series with less than `min_series_length` fragments.
 In that same step, we also compute the cRMSD (a metric proposed by [Ehmki and Kramer](https://pubs.acs.org/doi/10.1021/acs.jcim.6b00709) to track the similarity between the two series) between the potency vectors of the reference and query series.
-It's computed as follows and provides an indication of how well trends align between the two series:
+It provides an indication of how well trends align between the two series, with lower values indicating better similarity (and a cRMSD of 0 indicating that the SAR tracks perfectly).
+It's computed as follows:

 \\\[
 \text{cRMSD} = \sqrt{\frac{1}{n} \sum_{i=1}^{n} \left[ (x_i - \bar{x}) - (y_i - \bar{y}) \right]^2}